NZ Super Fund signs up to net zero carbon emissions by 2050 or sooner - joins Net Zero Asset Owners Commitment

 The Paris Aligned Investment Initiative is delivered by a group of investor networks including the Investor Group on Climate Change, of which the NZ Super Fund has been a member since 2008.

-The New Zealand Government has launched a Responsible Investment Framework for Government-owned investors - an announcement relating to the Framework from the Minister of Finance and the Minister of ACC is available here.
+Announcement about the Framework from the Minister of Finance and the Minister of ACC

-A joint statement from the chairs of NZ Super Fund, ACC, Government Super Fund and National Provident Fund welcoming the new framework is available here.
+Joint statement from the chairs of NZ Super Fund, ACC, Government Super Fund and National Provident Fund welcoming the new framework